pact-foundation/pact-specification/README.md

 Note: One implications of this philosophy is that you cannot verify, using pact, that a key or a header will _not_ be present in a response.
 You can only verify what _is_.

-### Version 3.0 (WIP)
+### Version 3.0

 Version 3.0 introduces the following changes from 2.0:

 #### Introduces messages for services that communicate via event streams and message queues

 This proposal is to introduce a non-request/response interaction to support message queues where the flow may be one way.
-Pact file format will be expanded to be able to include something like
+Pact file format will be expanded to be able to include:

 ```json
 {